 For those who don’t know, Saltdean Lido opens it’s doors to dogs for the last swim of the season, and we only wish that the London Lidos did this too.
-Saltdean Lido take the dog swim seriously – chlorine levels in the pool are lowered especially for the occasion, and each swim session is limited to a maximum of 150 dogs and 150 humans.
+Saltdean Lido take the dog swim seriously – chlorine levels in the pool are lowered especially for the occasion, and each swim session is limited in terms of numbers to ensure everyone has a great time.

 Honestly, it’s our favourite weekend of the year, so here are our top reasons why the Saltdean Lido Dog Swim should be a yearly date in your diary…

 Dogs have the best time at The Saltdean Lido Dog Swim!

 Most dogs are literally delirious with delight once they realise they have free run of the swimming and paddling pools that they’re usually not allowed anywhere near!
 Some dogs are naturally nervous, so it’s best to start off in the shallow paddling pool if that’s the case.
 This is also a firm favourite with more confident dogs thanks to the slide that adds an extra level of fun to the experience.

 Humans have the time of their lives too…